rodolfolotte/ss-acai-tree/README.md

 ## Dataset characteristics

 ### How to prepare input dataset
+The geospatial data pipeline requires structured input directories holding raw tiles and corresponding categorical masks.

+**When:** Before triggering the `main.py` pipeline.

+**How:**
+1. Place raw optical/multispectral geographic tiles (e.g., `.tif`, `.png`, `.jpg`) into the designated images directory (`data/image/256/train/`).
+2. Place the corresponding boolean semantic masks under the labels directory (`data/label/256/train/`), matching the exact filenames of their image counterparts.
+3. Masks must implicitly map to the target taxonomy configuration (background as `0`, Açaí pixels typically corresponding spatially to categorical references or logic defined in settings).

+**Why:** Structuring data identically between spatial features and ground-truth allows PyTorch `DataLoader` objects to index targets dynamically.
+Additionally, the pre-processing layer dynamically evaluates terrain representations, systematically filtering out and rejecting image patches showing insufficient visible geospatial geography (defined as a white-pixel ratio `< 0.15`), maintaining optimal algorithmic signal-to-noise ratio.

 ### Overlapping tiles
+Tiling converts massive geospatial orthomosaics (e.g., `2048x2048`) into memory-manageable dimensional grids (e.g., `256x256`).

+**When:** This occurs strictly during *data preprocessing/creation process* (using external scripts like `crop_original_image.sh`), prior to model training.

+**How & Why:**
+When slicing geographic matrices uniformly, morphological targets (tree canopies) will inevitably land directly on the edge boundaries.
+If chopped abruptly without care, the model cannot reliably learn the localized shape of the object.

+To combat this, an **80-pixel buffer overlap** (customizable) is mathematically incorporated while sliding the cropping window.

+*Crucial Note on Inference*: Because the DeepLabV3+ architecture is fundamentally **Fully Convolutional** (FCN) and invariant to total spatial dimensionality, the model scales its operations natively over variable-dimension imagery during production inference.
+Due to this architectural feature, computational **re-combination of overlapping patches is entirely unnecessary and omitted** post inference!

 ### Spliting train, val and test data

+Splitting physically partitions your dataset so the neural network optimizes weights against one main data fraction (*Train*) while being evaluated impartially against separate, untouched fractions (*Validation/Test*) to track training progress objectively without overfitting to memory.

+**When:** Handled dynamically during the early execution phases of `initialize.py`.

+**How:**
+Using parameters mapped internally inside `settings.py` (e.g., `VALIDATION_SPLIT = 0.10` and `TEST_SPLIT = 0.00`), the `create_train_val_test_split` orchestration engine randomly samples un-augmented base tiles within the primary `/train` directories.
+It physically moves the appropriate volumes of image-mask pairs out of `/train` and into automatically generated neighboring `/val` and `/test` folders.

+**Why:** Executing dataset severance explicitly *before* the application of stochastic data augmentation procedures (rotations, blurs, scaling) holds critical importance.
+This sequence mathematically guarantees that intensely morphed copies of a spatial image cannot accidentally contaminate the validation arrays, effectively establishing zero-trust and preventing Data Leakage.

 ## Define `settings.py`